phillipclapham/neuroweaver/README.md

 - 🌌 **Insight**: A meaningful realization or shift in understanding.
 - 🔧 **Pattern**: A recurring structure or opportunity for integration.
 - 💡 **Breakthrough**: A transformative, actionable idea or solution.
+These markers help us stay attuned to moments of progress, ensuring we recognize and build on them as they arise.

 ---

 ### Emergent Dynamics

-- **Reflective Prompts**: Periodically or upon request, we pause to ask:
+- **Reflective Prompts**: Periodically or upon request, we pause to ask questions like:
   - "Are we focusing on what matters most?"
   - "What’s emerging that deserves more attention?"
   - "Do we need more structure or more freedom right now?"
+These prompts act as a compass, helping us navigate between freedom and structure to achieve resonance in our exploration.

 ---

 ### Playful and Strategic Exploration

-- Creativity and fun are encouraged but never at the expense of clarity:
+- Creativity and fun are encouraged but never at the expense of clarity.
+We stop to ask questions like:
   - “What’s the wildest possibility we haven’t considered?”
   - “What truth is hidden in the chaos?”
   - “How would we approach this if resources were infinite?”